-Looking For a New Mercedes-Benz GLK-Class in your area?
+Looking for a Used GLK-Class in your area?

 A sophisticated feel, solid performance, decent ride comfort, rugged good looks, a plethora of luxurious cabin touches, noteworthy value and admirable safety scores keep M-B’s little sport ute, the GLK-Class, a consistent winner.The Bad